sunainag/bank-token-issue-system/README.md

 GET /tokens/{tokenNumber} Gives details for a particular token number passed
 ```
 ```
-POST /tokens Generates a new token, takes customer and service(s) in TokenRequest as Request body
+PUT /tokens Generates a new token, takes customer and service(s) in TokenRequest as Request body

-example: for POST request: http://localhost:8080/abs/bank/tokens
+example: for PUT request: http://localhost:8080/abs/bank/tokens

 Request Body: